pgunasekara/mobilityai/backend/mobilityAI/README.md

 ### GetDeviceInfo(macAddress)
 - Given a macAddress, return the user information and the device information
 - Result is returned in a JSON file

+### AddPatientData(PatientData)
+- Given a JSON file, th

+### SignUpUser(email, firstName, lastName, password)
+- Adding a new user's credentials and information to the database for future reference and signing in

+### MLCallBack(Id, Activities)
+- Allows the machine learning server to send back the labeled data

+### GetActivityData(Start, End, PatientId)
+- Given a patient ID, start and end epoch time, retrieves the processed activity data
+- Results are returned in a JSON file